cortinadev/dogmatix/README.md

 ### Adding Sources
 1. Go to Sources screen
 2. Add manufacturers and consoles
-3. Add URLs for scraping
+3. Add .torrent/magnet for scraping
-4. Use "Rescan Sources" to update database
+4. Use "Rescan Sources" to update database or the refresh icon on a console to only reload that one

 ## Disclaimer